1 & 2 Day CPTED Workshops now feature - ' Problem Solving' Content updated for 2020

 John Goldsworthy - Director, International Operations (Principal Facilitator)

-John was the QPS CPTED, Personal Safety and Property Security subject matter expert for projects that included:
+John was the QPS CPTED, Personal Safety and Property Security subject matter expert for major infrastructure projects.
+He was a regular media spokesperson on crime prevention issues.

-John Received a QPS Award for Excellence in Crime Prevention for introducing Tourist Oriented Policing (TOP) into the QPS in collaboration with Tourism Queensland.
+John received a QPS Award for Excellence in Crime Prevention for introducing Tourist Oriented Policing in partnership with Tourism Queensland.

-John has an Advanced Diploma of Management and a Diploma of Project Management with industry currency relevant to Security Management and Crime Prevention.
+John holds an Advanced Diploma of Management and a Diploma of Project Management with industry relevance to Security and Crime Prevention.

 Find out more about our suite of CPTED Programs and Workshops.